RedHatGov/redhatgov.github.io/content/workshops/agile_integrations/lab08.md

     <br><img src="../images/consume-14.png "Locations Page" width="900" /><br><br>

  *Congratulations!* You have successfully used the Keycloak Javascript Adapter to protect International Inc's Locations Service with Single Sign On.
+If you have any issues, please see the next session.

 ### Troubleshooting the Locations Page